Witchcraft in Shropshire

 This is a wonderful, powerful statement, demanding the spirits and wicked witches to leave the house, and its inhabitants unharmed.
 It serves as a tangible act of protection, empowering the individual through direct action against unseen powers bent on harm.
 It is interesting to see the charm mentioning both witches and ghosts, as both are deeply embedded within local folklore.
 There were at least two witches in Madeley, (and a whole gaggle of ghosts) one witch was said to be so small, she could ride on the back of a cuckoo and would use this mode of transport to frequently terrorise the local community to amuse herself.

 If you were still concerned about getting cursed, one could decorate the threshold and hearth stone with decorative knot like patterns by rubbing elder, dock or oak leaves onto the surface.
 These patterns were said to be a powerful barrier to both the witch, and their magic.
-They also kept away wicked spirits and the Devil, so were definitely considered powerful.
-In Wrokwardine, glass ‘witch balls’ were blown and were hung in windows and doorways for protection.
+They also kept away wicked spirits and the Devil, so were considered powerful.
+In Wrockwardine, glass ‘witch balls’ were blown and were hung in windows and doorways for protection.
+For personal protection you could carry pieces of Rowan wood, which were also tied to cattle for their safety.
 It seems that such objects, though often everyday things allowed individuals to feel like they were reclaiming power, even in situations far beyond their control.
 Protective charms were incredibly important in Shropshire, as the threat of witches or maleficent magic could come from even the most mundane of items.
 We are told by Charlotte Burne that even the Bible had the potential to curse.
 Indeed, if you chanted psalm 109 at a wedding, it would have a terrible effect on the newlyweds, even having the potential to inflict death.
 This hints of the way in which literacy was viewed in a less literate society, but also the powerful sway religion held in rural communities.
+It also links to our previous point, that religious language held a power of its own, that could be harnessed by anyone for good or ill.

 When baking or brewing, Shropshire folk would make the sign of the cross over their malt and flour.
 This prevented the food from being bewitched, which was a common act of the witch.
 If one wanted to directly protect themselves, silver is often suggested to be the most powerful charm against witches.
 Charlotte Burne suggests that it is particularly potent in the form of a silver bullet.
 Silver bullets were seen as one of the only ways you could harm a witch in Shropshire, though I think any bullet would have harmed when shot at a poor unsuspecting woman.

 I want to now turn to Shropshire’s witches in both folklore and history.
-Its important to note that some of what we know about witches in the area has been reduced to a few lines of folklore, or a vague historical reference, but nethertheless they are still worthy of discussion.
+It’s important to note that some of what we know about witches in the area has been reduced to a few lines of folklore, or a vague historical reference, but nethertheless they are still worthy of discussion.
 What is known is that there were very few actual witch trials in Shropshire during their height, and it was uncommon for women to be put on trial in comparison to other parts of the country.
 Despite the lack of prosecution, women imbued with such skills were ostracised within the community, persecuted, and lead difficult lives.
 One of the strongest examples of such is the life of Ann Morgan (Nanny Morgan) who I have written in length about on a previous post.
 Male practitioners of witchcraft are also seen throughout the folklore, such as ‘Dick Spot the Conjurer’ from Oswestry.
 He was deemed extremely powerful in the profane arts, as well as being an excellent astrologer.
-He also had the power to predict the future, most notably he predicted the murder of the king of Sweden in 1792.
+He also had the power to predict the future, most notably he predicted the murder of the King of Sweden in 1792.
 There is also a man named Thomas Light of High Ercall who was purported to use magic.
 He could influence the outcome of Cock fights, advise on love affairs, cure the sick and recover stolen property.
 He was said to battle the Devil in the lanes and byways around High Ercall on cold winter’s nights.
 It was believed that his death was brought about by a rival wizard ‘Jack O’ the Weald Moors’ who used charms and divination to end a long-standing feud between the men by enchanting him to death.
+Such men are fascinating in their own right and will be explored in a future post.

 There are two other notable witch trials in the county, which sadly are harder to prove, that of Kathryn Garner and her sister-in-law Mary Lacye Garner.
 These may be more in the realm of folklore but are still worthy of noting.
 Kathryn was said to have died by drowning in 1663 during a trial by water.
 Her sister-in-law also was said to have suffered the same fate during her trial, though I can find no concrete evidence of such a trial or their existence.
 Perhaps their story is symbolic, imploring us to understand the cruelty of such a punishment.

-Other early references to witchcraft do not relate to trials, such as Thomas Owen of Mainstone (near Bishop’s castle) who we are told kept the vicar of the parish awake, wracked by violent, unseen terrors due to the potency of his curses in 1616.
-At about the same time over in Greete (near Ludlow) a woman known as Joan Davies was excluded from Easter communion on the grounds that she had cursed all of her neighbours.
+We are provided with further early references to witchcraft, though they do not relate to trials.
+One such is Thomas Owen of Mainstone (near Bishop’s castle) who we are told kept the vicar of the parish awake, wracked by violent, unseen terrors due to the potency of his curses in 1616.
+At about the same time over in Greete (near Ludlow) a woman known as Joan Davies was excluded from Easter communion on the grounds that she had cursed all her neighbours.
 In ‘Shred’s and patches’ we are told that in 1613 a woman from Mardol in wrote to the bailiffs of Shrewsbury to petition against the accusations slighting her name.
 She writes that she is being depicted as

-Let us now look at some stories of witchcraft that are more grounded in Folklore.
+Let us now look at some stories of witchcraft that are more grounded in Folklore as they can also give us an insight into the role of the witch within society.
 We are told that a woman known as ‘Owd Dolly’ from Edgmond gained quite a reputation for witchcraft in the 19th century.
 She was said to have great power and was a rather snappy dresser.
 For she dressed in very short skirts, lose jackets and a high steepled crowned hat.
 Despite her eccentric appearance she was well known as a malevolent witch and feared by the local community.
+She may have used this reputation to gain more alms whilst begging.
 An old witch called Priss Morris used to live in Cleobury North, and she had power over horses, being able to stop them in their tracks.
-Similarly, in the 19th century the old lady who was oversaw the care of Iscoed Turnpike Lane (near Whitchurch) was believed to be a witch.
-She too could influence animals, and one day- when a waggoner snook through the gate without paying the toll, she put a curse on both his horse, leaving them immobile for some time.
+Similarly, in the 19th century the old lady who oversaw the care of Iscoed Turnpike Lane (near Whitchurch) was believed to be a witch.
+She too could influence animals, and one day, when a waggoner snook through the gate without paying the toll, she put a curse on both his horse, leaving them immobile for some time.
 Kitty Williams was another witch, who lived near Whittington and had amongst other powers, ‘The Evil Eye’.
-The caves cut into the rock beneath Bridgnorth Castle also seem have associations with witches.
+The Evil eye is a fascinating cross-cultural belief that states that you can cause harm to a person with a mere look.
+We are told that the Rock face and caves beneath Bridgnorth Castle also seem have associations with witches.
 One of the witches attributed to the dwellings could turn herself into a hare or a cat, and have the dogs chase her for fun.
 She would ride about on a broomstick and disrupt waggoners on their journey’s.
 Catherine Gaskill wrote in 1905 about a witch known as Becky Smout, who had bewitched her gardener’s brother.
 We are given a superb description of Becky as ‘an old Gangrel…with a look of a vixen in her eyes’.
 She was said to have travelled to Shropshire some 70 years prior to Gaskill’s writings, on a broomstick to cause havoc.
 Smout had previously lived in the Parish of Stanton Lacy and Clun.
+All these tantalising glimpses of witchcraft add to our understanding of its role in the county, regardless of whether the women existed or not.

 Betty only said in a decisive tone: “The calves wenna eat the suppin’ now.”